crawl/crawl/crawl-ref/readme.txt

 * quickstart.txt     A short introduction for new players.
 * ssh_guide.txt      An elaborate introduction on how to get internet play to work.
 For Windows only.
-* irc_guide.txt      An elaborate introduction on how to access the IRC channel ##crawl.
 * keys.pdf           A printable document, listing all commands and it also contains a very short guide for new players.